Posted on June 19, 2013

 1. Definition: Some state assault weapon bans prohibit specific weapons by listing them by name.
 Some bans list features that, when present, make a gun an assault weapon.
 The latter are known as generic feature tests.
 Generic feature tests, emphasizing high capacity and enhanced control during firing, are intended to identify assault weapons based on the military features that enhance a weapon’s lethality.
 Generic feature tests that require a weapon to have only one of a list of features are more comprehensive than those that require two.
 A one-feature test captures more assault weapons and makes it harder for the gun industry to evade the law by modifying banned weapons.

-New Jersey bans roughly 65 assault weapon types, models and series and copies of those weapons and uses a one-feature generic test for shotguns.37 Connecticut and New Jersey also ban parts that may be readily assembled into an assault weapon.
+New Jersey bans roughly 65 assault weapon types, models and series and copies of those weapons by name and uses a one-feature generic test for shotguns.38 Connecticut and New Jersey also ban parts that may be readily assembled into an assault weapon.

 The generic feature tests in other bans, including the expired federal ban, are two-feature tests.
 Hawaii only bans assault pistols, but not assault rifles or shotguns, and both Hawaii and Massachusetts use the definition of “assault weapon” from the expired federal law.
 Hawaii uses the generic feature definition from the federal law, but does not include a list of named weapons.
 Massachusetts uses both the federal law’s generic feature definition and its list of named weapons.
 Maryland uses its own two-feature test and list of named weapons.

 3. Grandfathering: Assault weapon bans differ in their treatment of pre-ban weapons.
 The District of Columbia does not allow the possession of pre-ban weapons.
-Each state grandfathers pre-ban weapons.
-However, California, Connecticut, Hawaii, New Jersey and New York also require registration of such weapons.39 New Jersey’s law is particularly strong because only assault weapons with a legitimate target-shooting purpose may be registered (effectively requiring over 60 models, types and series of assault weapons to be transferred out of state, rendered inoperable, or surrendered to law enforcement).
+Every state with a ban grandfathers pre-ban weapons.
+However, California, Connecticut, Hawaii, New Jersey and New York also require registration of such weapons.40 New Jersey’s law is particularly strong because only assault weapons with a legitimate target-shooting purpose may be registered (effectively requiring over 60 models, types and series of assault weapons to be transferred out of state, rendered inoperable, or surrendered to law enforcement).
 Maryland required registration of grandfathered assault pistols but not assault long guns.
 See our summary on the Registration of Firearms for further information about registration systems.

 4. The Takings Clause.
 Bans on assault weapons–whether they contain grandfather provisions or not–do not present a problem under the Takings Clause of the Fifth Amendment.